NarrativeFlow-Mitch/NarrativeFlow-Interpreter-Scripts/README.md

 If you're already familiar with NarrativeFlow, you're probably here to get the Interpreter Script for your game engine.

-The NarrativeFlow Interpreter Script is currently available in:
+The NarrativeFlow Interpreter Script is already available in:
 - C#
 - C++
 - Lua

-JavaScript (i.e. for Construct 3, Phaser, ImpactJS), Python (i.e. for Ren'py),
+- JavaScript (i.e. for Construct 3, Phaser, ImpactJS),
+- Python (i.e. for Ren'py),
-GML (GameMaker Studio),
+- GML (GameMaker Studio),
-and GDScript (Godot Engine)
+- GDScript (Godot Engine)
-...are coming next!

-Click the above link to download that version, or you can scroll up and download your version from the repository file tree.
+You can scroll up and download your version from the repository file tree.

-Unlike C#, Lua and C++ don't have native JSON parsing features.

-For your convenience, I've already included relevant code within those Interpreter Script versions for using a common JSON parsing library: dkjson for Lua, and nlohmann/json for C++.
+Lua and C++ don't have native JSON parsing features, so for your convenience, I've already included relevant code within those Interpreter Script versions for using a common JSON parsing library: dkjson for Lua, and nlohmann/json for C++.

 You'll need to download the relevant code library/script and include it in your code for the JSON parsing to work:
 - [dkjson](https://dkolf.de/dkjson-lua/) (for the Lua version)